Introducing EB-6: Parole for International Entrepreneurs

 - During the applicant’s initial parole period, the US entity must have collected at least $500,000 in qualifying investments, qualified government grants or awards, or a combination of these types of funding.

 - As with other employment-based visas, the primary focus of the program is to stimulate the economy by creating jobs to boost the local market.
-Therefor, the company needs to have created a minimum of five qualified jobs during the parole period.
+Therefore, the company needs to have created a minimum of five qualified jobs during the parole period.

-- The company otherwise needs to prove that it has been capable to reaching its financial projections, demonstrating that it has reached at least $500,000 in annual revenue and revenue growth averaging a 20% increase.
+- The company otherwise needs to prove that it has been capable of reaching its financial projections, demonstrating that it has reached at least $500,000 in annual revenue and revenue growth averaging a 20% increase.